Risolat/rsschool-cv/CV.md

 Innovative junior developer who will give your company all the knowledge that I gained in my experience.

-##Education\
+- ##Education

-  -5th lyceum under TSTU foreign languages May 2016
+   - 5th lyceum under TSTU foreign languages May 2016

    -Inha University in Tashkent, Uzbekistan Bachelor of Computer Science, May 2020

-##Skills
+-##Skills

-  *Experienced with HTML5, CSS3
+   -Experienced with HTML5, CSS3

-  *Implemented projects in Laravel framework
+   -Implemented projects in Laravel framework

-  *Experienced with CSS preprocessors like SASS
+   -Experienced with CSS preprocessors like SASS

-  *Skilled with Bootstrap
+   -Skilled with Bootstrap

-  *Deliberated, communicated, punctual and hardworking team player
+   -Deliberated, communicated, punctual and hardworking team player